kevcodeus/valentine/README.md

 🌐 Open the project in a browser
 Simply open index.html in your browser.

-⚡ (Optional) Use Live Server
-If you're using VS Code, right-click on index.html and select "Open with Live Server" for the best experience.

 💻 Technologies Used
 HTML5 – Structure of the envelope, card, and content